FyZyX/cabinets/README.md

 BarParser.load_content(FooCabinet._read_content('foo.bar'))
 ```

-and should return a Python object from your `Foo` protocol, using your `Bar` parser!
+and should return a Python object from your `Foo` cabinet, using your `Bar` parser!

 ### Loading Plugins